alekmarinov/tvbosdk/readme.txt

-AVIQ TV SDK is Android based platform for Set-Top Box applications
+TVBO SDK is Android based platform for Set-Top Box applications